danielbanko/Stata-Results/README.md

-# Stata-Practice
+# Stata-Results
-Where I store my results from data analysis projects using Stata.
+Where I store my results from data analysis projects in which I use Stata